HeXedek/TrashTool/.github/ISSUE_TEMPLATE/bug-report.md

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen:

+**Logs:**
-**Please include the logs**
+Please include the logs